MysticTempest/MysticTempest-Tea-mod/README.md

 * Content Patcher: [https://www.nexusmods.com/stardewvalley/mods/1915](https://www.nexusmods.com/stardewvalley/mods/1915)

 ### Instructions
 1. Install SMAPI, and Pathoschild's "Content Patcher" mod.
-Copy & paste the "MysticTempest\_Tea\_and\_Botany_Mod" folder into your "Mods" folder.
+Copy & paste the "[CP] MysticTempest\_Tea\_and\_Botany_Mod" folder into your "Mods" folder.

 2. You will notice two additional folders included in this modpack.
-The "MysticTempestBotanyMachines" and "ShopExpander" folders are to be used with the Botany expansion.
+The "[CFR] MysticTempestBotanyMachines" and "ShopExpander" folders are to be used with the Botany expansion.
 So, ignore if only installing the default Tea mod.